What to Know About Tuition & Fees

 How Much Will Tuition & Fees Be for City University of Seattle?

-In the 2016 - 2017 academic year, full time undergrads at City University of Seattle were charged $16,748, before modifications for financial need.
-From this total, the cost of tuition was $16,748.
+Full-time students at City University of Seattle were charged $17,400 in fees and tuition for the 2017 - 2018 academic year, before corrections for financial aid.
+From this total, the cost of tuition was $17,400.

 Unlike public colleges, City University of Seattle does not offer marked down tuition and fees to in-state students.